taiwuchen/SENG438-Assignment-5-Group18/seng438-a5-Group-18.md

     The RDC provides a clear visual indicator (green, yellow, red) that instantly shows whether a system's reliability is acceptable, marginal, or unacceptable, making it accessible even for those without deep statistical backgrounds.

 -   Fast and Lightweight:
-    Unlike reliability growth tools that require modeling and distribution fitting, RDC can quickly give insight using minimal data — ideal when only failure counts and times are known.
+    Unlike reliability growth tools that require modeling and distribution fitting, RDC can quickly give insight using minimal data, ideal when only failure counts and times are known.

 -   What If Scenario Testing:
     It allows easy adjustment of MTTF targets and confidence levels to test system reliability under various assumptions, supporting informed decision making during early testing stages.